 The Clinton Township Fire Department

-Clinton Township is 28.2 square miles with a population of almost 100,000 residents.
-Clinton Township is the 10th most populated community in Michigan.
+Clinton Township is 28.2 square miles with a population over 100,000 residents.
+Clinton Township is the 7th most populated community in Michigan.
 The Clinton Township Department of Fire-Rescue-EMS was established on May 2, 1945.
 The department, at the time of its inception, consisted of one station, one fire chief and 25 volunteers.
-To date, the fire department has a staff of 77 personnel and has expanded to five stations.
+To date, the fire department has a staff of 67 personnel in suppression and has expanded to five stations.
 Here are their locations and apparatus...

 Station No. 1, 1129 S. Gratiot, currently houses an Engine Company, a Rescue company and the HazMat unit.